Configuration Logged in as Administrator

 This generates a warning that lists the protocol option changes that require approval.

-There are protections that make sure at least one one option remains clear (unblocked).
+There are protections that make sure at least one option remains clear (unblocked).

 4. When a quorum approval is pending, one of three actions can happen next: